erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 bcdboot X:\Windows /s Y: /f UEFI
 ```

-## Remove the drive letter for ESPNABU to avoid the appearance of a phantom drive letter
+## Remove the drive letter for ESPNABU
 > If this does not work, ignore it and skip to the next command.
-These phantom drives will disappear the next time you reboot your PC.
+This phantom drive will disappear the next time you reboot your PC.
 ```cmd
 mountvol y: /d
 ```